vegaprotocol/specs/protocol/0009-MRKP-mark_price.md

 ### Flexible mark price methodology, no combinations yet

-- It is possible to configure a cash settled futures market to use Algorithm 1 (ie last trade price) (<a name="0009-MRKP-007" href="#0009-MRKP-007">0009-MRKP-007</a>) and a perps market (<a name="0009-MRKP-008" href="#0009-MRKP-008">0009-MRKP-008</a>).
+- It is possible to configure a cash settled futures market to use Algorithm 1 (ie last trade price) (<a name="0009-MRKP-010" href="#0009-MRKP-010">0009-MRKP-010</a>) and a perps market (<a name="0009-MRKP-011" href="#0009-MRKP-011">0009-MRKP-011</a>).
-- It is possible to configure a cash settled futures market to use weighted average of trades over `network.markPriceUpdateMaximumFrequency` with decay weight `1` and power `1` (linear decay) (<a name="0009-MRKP-009" href="#0009-MRKP-009">0009-MRKP-009</a>) and a perps market (<a name="0009-MRKP-010" href="#0009-MRKP-010">0009-MRKP-010</a>).
+- It is possible to configure a cash settled futures market to use weighted average of trades over `network.markPriceUpdateMaximumFrequency` with decay weight `1` and power `1` (linear decay) (<a name="0009-MRKP-012" href="#0009-MRKP-012">0009-MRKP-012</a>) and a perps market (<a name="0009-MRKP-013" href="#0009-MRKP-013">0009-MRKP-013</a>).
-- It is possible to configure a cash settled futures market to use impact of leveraged notional on the order book with the value of USDT `100` for mark price (<a name="0009-MRKP-011" href="#0009-MRKP-011">0009-MRKP-011</a>) and a perps market (<a name="0009-MRKP-012" href="#0009-MRKP-012">0009-MRKP-012</a>).
+- It is possible to configure a cash settled futures market to use impact of leveraged notional on the order book with the value of USDT `100` for mark price (<a name="0009-MRKP-014" href="#0009-MRKP-014">0009-MRKP-014</a>) and a perps market (<a name="0009-MRKP-014" href="#0009-MRKP-014">0009-MRKP-014</a>).
-- It is possible to configure a cash settled futures market to use an oracle source for the mark price (<a name="0009-MRKP-013" href="#0009-MRKP-013">0009-MRKP-013</a>) and a perps market (with the oracle source different to that used for the external price in the perps market) (<a name="0009-MRKP-014" href="#0009-MRKP-014">0009-MRKP-014</a>).
+- It is possible to configure a cash settled futures market to use an oracle source for the mark price (<a name="0009-MRKP-015" href="#0009-MRKP-015">0009-MRKP-015</a>) and a perps market (with the oracle source different to that used for the external price in the perps market) (<a name="0009-MRKP-016" href="#0009-MRKP-016">0009-MRKP-016</a>).

 ### Flexible mark price methodology, combinations

-- It is possible to configure a cash settled futures market to use a weighted average of 1. weighted average of trades over `network.markPriceUpdateMaximumFrequency` and 2. impact of leveraged notional on the order book with the value of USDT `100` and 3. an oracle source and if last trade is last updated more than 1 minute ago then it is removed and the remaining re-weighted and if the oracle is last updated more than 5 minutes ago then it is removed and the remaining re-weighted (<a name="0009-MRKP-015" href="#0009-MRKP-015">0009-MRKP-015</a>) and a perps market (with the oracle source different to that used for the external price in the perps market) (<a name="0009-MRKP-016" href="#0009-MRKP-016">0009-MRKP-016</a>).
+- It is possible to configure a cash settled futures market to use a weighted average of 1. weighted average of trades over `network.markPriceUpdateMaximumFrequency` and 2. impact of leveraged notional on the order book with the value of USDT `100` and 3. an oracle source and if last trade is last updated more than 1 minute ago then it is removed and the remaining re-weighted and if the oracle is last updated more than 5 minutes ago then it is removed and the remaining re-weighted (<a name="0009-MRKP-017" href="#0009-MRKP-017">0009-MRKP-017</a>) and a perps market (with the oracle source different to that used for the external price in the perps market) (<a name="0009-MRKP-018" href="#0009-MRKP-018">0009-MRKP-018</a>).

-- It is possible to configure a cash settled futures market to use a weighted average of 1. weighted average of trades over `network.markPriceUpdateMaximumFrequency` and 2. impact of leveraged notional on the order book with the value of USDT `100` and if last trade is last updated more than 1 minute ago then it is removed and the remaining re-weighted and if the oracle is last updated more than 5 minutes ago then it is removed and the remaining re-weighted and if both sources are stale than the mark price stops updating (<a name="0009-MRKP-017" href="#0009-MRKP-017">0009-MRKP-017</a>) and a perps market (<a name="0009-MRKP-018" href="#0009-MRKP-018">0009-MRKP-018</a>).
+- It is possible to configure a cash settled futures market to use a weighted average of 1. weighted average of trades over `network.markPriceUpdateMaximumFrequency` and 2. impact of leveraged notional on the order book with the value of USDT `100` and if last trade is last updated more than 1 minute ago then it is removed and the remaining re-weighted and if the oracle is last updated more than 5 minutes ago then it is removed and the remaining re-weighted and if both sources are stale than the mark price stops updating (<a name="0009-MRKP-019" href="#0009-MRKP-019">0009-MRKP-019</a>) and a perps market (<a name="0009-MRKP-020" href="#0009-MRKP-020">0009-MRKP-020</a>).

-- It is possible to configure a cash settled futures market to use a median of 1. weighted average of trades over `network.markPriceUpdateMaximumFrequency` and 2. impact of leveraged notional on the order book with the value of USDT `100` and 3. an oracle source and if last trade is last updated more than 1 minute ago then it is removed and if the oracle is last updated more than 5 minutes ago then it is removed (<a name="0009-MRKP-019" href="#0009-MRKP-019">0009-MRKP-019</a>) and a perps market (with the oracle source different to that used for the external price in the perps market) (<a name="0009-MRKP-020" href="#0009-MRKP-020">0009-MRKP-020</a>).
+- It is possible to configure a cash settled futures market to use a median of 1. weighted average of trades over `network.markPriceUpdateMaximumFrequency` and 2. impact of leveraged notional on the order book with the value of USDT `100` and 3. an oracle source and if last trade is last updated more than 1 minute ago then it is removed and if the oracle is last updated more than 5 minutes ago then it is removed (<a name="0009-MRKP-021" href="#0009-MRKP-021">0009-MRKP-021</a>) and a perps market (with the oracle source different to that used for the external price in the perps market) (<a name="0009-MRKP-022" href="#0009-MRKP-022">0009-MRKP-022</a>).

+### Example 1 - A typical path of a cash settled futures market from end of openning aucton till expiry (median mark price method)(<a name="0009-MRKP-023" href="#0009-MRKP-023">0009-MRKP-023</a>)

+1. Market is in openning auction, no mark price
+2. Order uncrossed, ends of opening auction, market is in active state.
+New event is emited for new mark price.
+3. New trade triggers new traded price, mark price recalcuated, new event is emited for new mark price.
+4. New Oracle price comes, mark price recalcuated, new event is emited for new mark price.
+5. Another Oracle price comes, mark price recalcuated, new event is emited for new mark price.
+6. Traded price at step 2 is stale, and Oracle price at step 4 is stale, mark price recalcuated, new event is emited for new mark price.
+7. market's status is set to trading terminated, An [oracle event occurs] that is eligible to settle the market, new event is emited for new mark price.

+### Example 2 - A typical path of a cash settled perps market from end of openning aucton till expiry (median mark price method)(<a name="0009-MRKP-024" href="#0009-MRKP-024">0009-MRKP-024</a>)

+1. Market is in openning auction, no mark price
+2. Order uncrossed, ends of opening auction, market is in active state.
+New event is emited for new mark price.
+3. New trade triggers new traded price, mark price recalcuated, new event is emited for new mark price.
+4. New Oracle price comes, mark price recalcuated, new event is emited for new mark price.
+5. Another Oracle price comes, mark price recalcuated, new event is emited for new mark price.
+5. Oracle price comes for funding payments, mark price recalcuated, new event is emited for new mark price.
+6. Traded price at step 2 is stale, and Oracle price at step 4 is stale, mark price recalcuated, new event is emited for new mark price.